hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/ec2_images.rst

 * **description** (String(256)):

+      Is a description of the image, and is optionally set by the owner (see 'location' above).

 * **disk_format** (String(128)):

+      Is the type of disk required by this image, eg. ebs, instance-store, etc.

 * **image_location** (String(512)):

+      Is the location of the image.

+      The image location must be set by the owner and must be unique.
+Since this information is normally very descriptive of what the image is, it is generally much more reliable than either the name or the description which are both optional.

 * **last_updated** (Integer):

+      Is the last time this information was updated.

 * **name** (String(256)):

+      Is the name of the image, and is optionally set by the owner (see 'location' above).

 * **owner_alias** (String(64)):

+      Is the Amazon account alias that owns this image.

 * **owner_id** (String(32)):

+      Is the Amazon account ID that owns this image.

 * **size** (Integer):

+      Is the number of gigabytes of disk required by this image.

 * **visibility** (String(128)):

+      Is a string indicating how you have access to this image.
+You either own it, or it is public, or it is shared with you.